CSS-Tricks/AnythingSlider/README.md

 # Version 1.9.4

 * Added aspectRatio so that the slider scales according to this ratio when the expand option is given.
+Thanks [npn66nicke](https://github.com/npn66nicke)!

 # Version 1.9.3